Reflections on Burning Man 2024

 Shown in pic 2: my DIY contact staves!

 I packed all my belongings into two 27 gallon HDX boxes, which is the maximum sized luggage you’re allowed to take on the bus.
 Within these boxes, I stuffed 95% of my things into categorized Ziploc bags or trash bags to shield them from the imminent dust.
-This proved to be a fantastic decision later.
+This proved later to be a great decision.

 Upon arrival (2024-08-24 + 1 day or so)